The Guardians Foundation saves lives!

 According to the U.S. Department of Veterans Affairs website, the “VA is committed to ending Veteran homelessness by the end of 2015.”
 But, these men and women, who sacrificed the comforts and joys of home and risked their lives for our country, need shelter NOW!

-The Guardians Foundation, Inc. - Guardians of American Veterans - is a nonprofit 501c3 public charity that assists military veterans and their families with food, shelter, clothing, household items, counseling referrals, educational/job opportunities, and unexpected expenses.
+The Guardians Foundation, Inc. - Guardians of American Veterans - is a nonprofit 501c3 public charity that assists military veterans and their families with food, shelter, clothing, household items, educational/job opportunities, and unexpected expenses.

 Programs & Services